Rida0704/zerodha-clone/README.md

-# 📈 Zerodha Clone - Full Stack Trading Platform
+# 📈 Full Stack Trading Platform

 A comprehensive full-stack web application that replicates the core functionality of Zerodha, India's largest stock broker.
 This project demonstrates modern web development practices with a complete trading platform ecosystem.